aws/amazon-documentdb-jdbc-driver/src/markdown/jdbc/jdbc-limitations.md

-# JDBC Support & Limitations
+# JDBC Support and Limitations

 ## Schema, Catalog, and Tables
 The semantics of schema, catalogs, and tables often vary by database vendor.